Things to Do at Government House

 Opening Hours

-Monday to Friday 8:00 AM to 5:00 PM; closed weekends and public holidays
+Monday through Friday 8:30 AM to 4:30 PM; closed weekends and public holidays (though hours can be flexible for special events)

 Tickets & Pricing

-BZ$10 for adults, BZ$5 for students and children; guided tours available for BZ$15 per person
+Around BZ$10 for adults, BZ$5 for students and children; guided tours might cost slightly more but are worth considering

 Best Time to Visit